msp1974/draytonWiserHAComponent/README.md

     - Majority of services now utilise new HA functionality to make using them in scripts and automations much easier through the UI.
     - New service to remove devices from HA if you have removed Rooms or Devices from Wiser
     - New service to boost hotwater for custom time period
+    - New service to set smartplug mode
+    - Schedule save, set and copy are now split between heating and onoff schedules
     - All new buttons, switches and selectors can be used with the relevant services for these entity types.

 - Moments